 Ford’s big surprise at the 2013 Detroit Auto Show was, well… Big.
-It was a full-size pickup concept called the Atlas which is designed provide a hint of what the company’s next generation of pickups might look like.
-Aside from previewing the next F150′s styling, the Atlas concept also showcases a few of Ford’s most recent fuel-saving technologies.
+It was a full-size pickup concept called the Atlas which is designed provide a hint of what the company’s new pickups might look like.
+Aside from previewing the next F150’s styling, the Atlas concept also showcased a few of Ford’s most recent fuel-saving technologies.

 “The Ford Atlas Concept previews the innovations that will transform what people expect from their pickup,” said Raj Nair, Ford group vice president, Global Product Development.
 “With 36 years as America’s best-selling pickup, we are absolutely committed to setting the agenda in the truck market.”